rust-lang/rust/0000-open-options.md

 with `.attributes()`.

-If an _existing_ file is opened with `.create(true).truncate(true)`, its attributes are also replaced by the ones specified with `.attributes()`.
+If an _existing_ file is opened with `.create(true).truncate(true)`, its existing attributes are preserved and combined with the ones declared with `.attributes()`.

 In all other cases the attributes get ignored.